 CARM Release 1: Spring 2021

-Release 1 will launch the CARM Client Portal, a self-service tool to facilitate accounting and revenue management processes with the CBSA.
+Release 1 launched the CARM Client Portal, a self-service tool to facilitate accounting and revenue management processes with the CBSA.

 CARM Release 2: Spring 2022